 To help relieve this condition, soak a clean cloth in warm saltwater and apply to your face for fifteen minutes.

-To help reduce the bread rash and itching that follows, try using a skin lotion that contains colloidal oatmeal.
+To help reduce the bread rash and itching that follows, try using a skin lotion that contains hyaluronic acid.

 Maintaining a Cleaner Face

 To help reduce or eliminate the beard rash from occurring in the first place, be sure to wash your face thoroughly each day.

 Using a mild antibacterial soap will heal the skin if you are suffering from facial hair rash, and help to promote a more healthy skin condition that will keep the condition from recurring.